ardanlabs/gotraining/topics/pointers/README.md

 **Mark / Sweep**

-* All objects on the heap are turned white and the write barrier is turned on.
+* All objects on the heap are turned WHITE and the write barrier is turned on.
 * Scan Stack phase is about finding all the root objects and placing them in the queue.
     * All these root objects are turned GREY.
 * Mark phase I is about popping a GREY object from the queue and scanning it.